Human Highway

-Human Highway is a 1982 American comedy film starring and co-directed by Neil Young in his film and directional debut under his pseudonym Bernard Shakey.
+Human Highway is a 1982 American comedy film starring and co-directed by Neil Young in his film and directorial debut under his pseudonym Bernard Shakey.
 Dean Stockwell co-directed the film and acted along with Russ Tamblyn, Dennis Hopper, and the band Devo.
 Included is a collaborative performance of "Hey Hey, My My (Into the Black)" by Devo and Young with Booji Boy singing lead vocals and Young playing lead guitar.

 The film was shown in select theaters and not released on VHS until 1995.
 It received poor reviews upon its premiere but has received favorable reviews more recently.

 Plot

 Employees and customers spend time at a small gas station-diner in a fictional town next to a nuclear power plant unaware it is the last day on Earth.
 Young Otto Quartz has received ownership of the failing business in his recently deceased father's will.
 His employee, Lionel Switch, is the garage's goofy and bumbling auto mechanic who dreams of being a rock star.
 "I can do it!"
 Lionel often exclaims.
 After some modest character development and a collage-like dream sequence there is a tongue-in-cheek choreographed musical finale while nuclear war begins.

 At the destroyed gas station-diner post nuclear holocaust, Booji Boy is the lone survivor, but after his cynical prose the opening credits are a return to the present.
 (Some edits of the film place this scene at the end, including the most recent director's cut.)

 At the nuclear power plant nuclear garbage men (members of Devo) reveal that radioactive waste is routinely mishandled and dumped at the nearby town of Linear Valley.
 They sing a remake of "Worried Man Blues" while loading waste barrels on an old truck.
 Meanwhile, Lionel and his buddy Fred Kelly (Russ Tamblyn) ride bicycles to work.
 Fred says that Old Otto's recent death was by radiation poisoning.
 They remain unaware of the implications as Lionel laments it should have been he who died because he has worked on "almost every radiator in every car in town."

 Early in the day at the diner Young Otto announces he must fire an employee for lack of money.
 He chooses waitress Kathryn, who has a tantrum and refuses to leave.
 She sits down weeping at a booth that has a picture on the wall of Old Otto and chooses on the jukebox the song "The End of the World".
 Later, waitress Irene overhears Young Otto's plans to fire everybody, destroy the buildings, and collect on a fraud insurance claim.
 Irene demands to be included in the scheme and to seal the deal with a kiss.